tytydraco/yessleep/out/Im_blind_and_that_sucks_sometimes.md

 ‘Mom there is someone in the backyard, trying to break into the house.’
 My voice was shaking and I felt tears streaming down my face.
 There was a few seconds of silence, which honestly felt like minutes.

 ‘Honey, I got the police send to our place, can you hide?’
-She asks in a calm voice.
+She asked in a calm voice.
 ‘Yes, Yes I try.’
 I swallowed the lump in my throat and got up.
 The lights cut off.
 Shit.

 ‘Mom-‘ I cried, now completely blind and scared for my life.

 ‘What happened honey keep talking.’
 She said, I heard panic in her voice but she tried to hide it.
 I reached for my air pods and after seconds of panicked searching I found them.
 I put one in my ear and put my phone down the front of my pants.
 Now I had my hands free to feel around.
 It was like I completely forgot what our house looked like.

 ‘The light turned off, I can’t see anything mommy.’
 I said.
 I remember trying to open my eyes, in hope that I could see more if I opened them wide enough.